rvhuang/linq-to-astar/README.md

 ## Example

-Snippet below shows the LINQ expression used to find shortest path between `start` and `goal` on a 40 \* 40 map.
+The snippet below shows the LINQ expression used to find shortest path between `start` and `goal` on a 40 \* 40 map.
 The example uses types defined in [System.Drawing.Primitives](https://www.nuget.org/packages/System.Drawing.Primitives/).

 ```csharp
 // The path to be found between two positions.